City-of-Bloomington/inRoads/README.md

 The service is provided through an open source PHP application that stores road event data using Google's Calendar API and notifies subscribers via email.
 The Open Layers (http://openlayers.org/) library provides map rendering functionality.
 The inRoads interface is built on top of a theming system, allowing other cities and organizations to deploy inRoads in a way that complies with their own visual standards guidelines.
 This makes setup and installation easier, and also makes it possible to apply updates to the code without losing customizations.
 CAS and LDAP form the authentication layer, however other solutions specific to other agencies could be integrated with the application.

 inRoads is in live production use at https://bloomington.in.gov/inroads

-A demo instance is available at https://bloomington.in.gov/inroadsdemo To login, use username "demo" and password "demo".
+## Requirements
+* Linux
+* Apache
+* MySQL
+* PHP

+### Dev Requirements
+If you want to build this project you'll need
+* Linux   - the Makefile is written assuming bash
+* gettext - for compiling language files
+* pysassc - Python libsass for compiling SASS files

 ## Installation

 We use the same configuration for our PHP applications.
 To make sure the documentation stays up to date, we maintain it separately.
 It is available here: